Profzubbyd/66DaysofData/README.md

 - I've always been seeing RAPIDS around but today I learnt what it means.
 Excited about the days ahead.

 ### Day 4
 - Today I started the Kaggle course Intro to SQL and completed 3 modules with practice exercises.
-- I learnt the full meaning of SQL.
+I learnt the full meaning of SQL.
 Didn't know this before.
-- Also how to access and examine BigQuery Datasets.
-Learnt about clients, projects, tables, etc
-- Learnt how to write SQL queries with SELECT, FROM, WHERE, GROUP BY, HAVING and COUNT.
-- Learnt that there are datasets as large as 3TB.
+Also how to access and examine BigQuery Datasets.
+Learnt about clients, projects, tables, etc. Learnt how to write SQL queries with SELECT, FROM, WHERE, GROUP BY, HAVING and COUNT.
+Learnt that there are datasets as large as 3TB.
 Wow!!!
 This is why you need to set a limit on queries you fetch.
-- I saw that it is really with SQL we can really analyse and ask interesting questions about data.
+I saw that it is really with SQL we can really analyse and ask interesting questions about data.

 - Also listened to "Becoming a machine learning practitioner" on O'Reilly Data Show Podcast.
-Was a great listen.
-- A good was to learn ML is through building a project then learning the data science process behind it.
-- The host uses AWS and codes as an Amazon ML developer.
-- I learnt the value of attending lots of technical conferences.
-- I also learnt that ML practitioners also have a reponsibility of educating their managers on ML use-cases since they are at the decison making layer.
+Was a great episode.
+A good was to learn ML is through building a project then learning the data science process behind it.
+The host uses AWS and codes as an Amazon ML developer.
+I learnt the value of attending lots of technical conferences.
+I also learnt that ML practitioners also have a reponsibility of educating their managers on ML use-cases since they are at the decison making layer.

+### Day 5
+- Today I completed the Kaggle course: Intro to SQL.
+Learnt about ORDER BY, AS WITH, CTEs and JOINING tables.
+I just found myself loving SQL.
+I realized you can ask so many interesting questions and also make analysis from several datasets (and tables in them).
+I highly recommend the course.
+- I also listened to "One Hot 2020" on Not So Standard Deviations Podcast.
+I learnt a lot of use-cases of AI(Artificial Intelligence) and ML(Machine Learning).
+The hosts Roger Peng and Hilary Parker analysed the differences between AI and ML.
+To mention one, AI systems come to you as a person and there's always interaction while ML just uses data from your past activities like recommender systems, Google Autofill, etc. It was a fun episode.